apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 - starts the *Job Service* after downloading the Jar file
 - uploads the pipeline artifact
 - submits the pipeline as a Flink job
-- and continuously monitors the job status
+- continuously monitors the job status

 {{< highlight bash >}}
 kubectl create -f beam/word_len_cluster.yml